King's Rhapsody (film): Production notes

+The film was the second from Everest Productions, a company established by Herbert Wilcox.
+He hoped to sign with Republic but they refused so he signed a deal with British Lion.

 The film was the first of what was meant to be a six-film deal over three years worth £2,500,000.
 The intention was that Flynn and Neagle would form a team along the lines of Neagle's pairing with Michael Wilding, starting with The White Witch of Rose Hall in Jamaica.
 However this was the last of the two movies they made together.

+The budget consisted of £227,680 for British costs, plus Errol Flynn's fee, plus a Yugoslavian contribution towards location costs.

 Reception

 The film was not a success.

 Filmink said that "at times King’s Rhapsody feels like an amateur theatre production, with the stars “acting” but with enthusiasm."

 In Errol Flynn: The Life and Career, Thomas McNulty noted, "Shot in CinemaScope, the colorful costumes were wonderful to look at but unfortunately the actors wearing those costumes, particularly Flynn, are wooden and unconvincing," and went on to write that he found the film "merely dull," and that "The plot is a disaster disguised as a screenplay"; while Allmovie considered the film "one of the few Neagle/Wilcox failures."